larsbopark/fuzzing-lecture/exercise/1/b/README.md

 In order to run and compile the application you can follow the tutorial in the parent directory.
 If you already did so, we should see a rising number of crashes running the fuzz test, we are ofcourse interested in analysing the crashes and determining the mistake that leads to them. **If you could not make the fuzz test start it is because there does not exist a input directory for this exercise**.

 ### Making the Initial Testcase
-In order to start a fuzz test with AFL++, we need at least one initial testcase, which we have to supply.
+In order to start a fuzz test with AFL++, we need at least one initial testcase, which we must supply.
 We make a testcase by "recording" the inputs from a **correct** run of the application.
-The more features there are used the better the fuzz test will be, this is due to the initial testcases being **the baseline** for the fuzz test.
+The more features there are used the broader the fuzz test will be, this is due to the initial testcases being **the baseline** for the fuzz test.
+If one is interested in fuzz testing a certain path, one can advantageously make a testcase that guides the fuzzer in that direction.
 If not all features can be covered in one testcase, we can simply supply more.
 First let us make the input directory:
 ```shell
 mkdir input_directory
 ```